-If a library member is explicitly requested in the input file list, the member is loaded even if it does not resolve any current references.
-In this case, an explicitly requested member is treated as if it is an ordinary object.
+Note If a library member is explicitly requested in the input file list, the member is loaded not resolve any current references.
+In this case, an explicitly requested member is troordinary object.

 Unresolved references to weak symbols do not cause library members to be loaded.